IDGCaptainRussia94/Terraria-SGAmod/README.md

 -Nerfed Big Dakka: removed the bonus crit chance, is now a Havoc Item (should have been)

 -Nerfed Guerrilla Pistol: Knockback reduced

+-Nerfed Novus Pickaxe: Swing speed is greatly reduced. mining speed is the same

 -Nerfed 'JuryRigged' Spike Buckler and Heart Guard: 1 less defense